 Viscum also has a cytotoxic (cancer cell-killing) effect through its inhibition of protein synthesis.
 By blocking the production of specific proteins, cancer cell death via apoptosis ensues.

-Also, Viscum has an anti-cancer effect as a result of its inability to block a process known as angiogenesis.
-Angiogenesis is the production of new blood vessels, and in the setting of cancer, new blood vessels are used to assist cancer in its growth and spread.
+Also, Viscum has an anti-cancer effect — it inhibits angiogenesis, which is the production of new blood vessels.
+In the setting of cancer, new blood vessels are used to assist cancer in its growth and spread.

 Perhaps as a result of its noted anti-cancer effects, mistletoe has been shown to improve quality of life.
 Reductions in pain, diarrhea, nausea, vomiting, and insomnia have been seen in mistletoe studies.